Procedures

 Dental Implants

-Dental implants in Miami Beach and Aventura, FL.
+Dental Implants in Miami Beach and Aventura, FL.

 Usually, when you lose a tooth, it is best for your oral health to have it replaced.
 Missing teeth can affect your “bite” as well as your ability to speak and chew, and your appearance.
 But did you know that tooth loss can increase the burden on your remaining teeth?
 This can cause muscle pain in your jaws, which can lead to headaches.